vipulnaik/diet-exercise-health/events/2025/2025-activity-tracker.md

 decided to take BART back (from downtown Berkeley BART to Ashby BART) instead of walking back (which is what makes the trip worthy of recording in the activity tracker).

+## 2025-02-21

+On Friday 2025-02-21, in the evening, I made a long-overdue trip to the Walgreens at Adeline Street to stock up on toiletries.
+I completed checkout at 5:42 PM.